andywer/webpack-blocks/packages/sass/README.md

 ## Options

-You can pass any [sass-loader / node-sass options](https://github.com/sass/node-sass#options) as an object to the `sass` block.
+You can pass any [sass-loader](https://github.com/webpack-contrib/sass-loader) as an object to the `sass` block.
+For example you can pass
+[node-sass options](https://github.com/sass/node-sass#options) in the `sassOptions` property.

 ## Examples